persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - a wizard appears, click on Cancel

 - In the model window: add a second input
-    - the 'Screening' and 'Observations' buttons of the diagram is enabled
+    - the 'Morris' and 'Observations' buttons of the diagram is enabled

 - In the model window: add a second output
     - the 'Multi-objective optimization' button is enabled